functional-architecture/functional-architecture.github.io/principles/make_illegal_states_unrepresentable.md

 ## Techniques

-"Make illegal states unrepresentable" was first introduced by Ron Minsky in the context of Ocaml, a statically typed language with explicit support for algebraic data types.
+"Make illegal states unrepresentable" was first introduced by Ron Minsky in the context of OCaml, a statically typed language with explicit support for algebraic data types.
 The original example illustrates the mantra by turning a flat product type with many nullable fields into a sum-of-products.
 The mantra itself is not